Denis Doulgeropoulos

 Jobs vs. Prices

-As the nation’s central bank, the Federal Reserve operates under a dual mandate to promote price stability and maximum sustainable employment.
-This is a balancing act, because an economy without inflation is typically stagnant with a weak employment climate, while a booming economy with plenty of jobs is susceptible to high inflation.
+As the nation’s central bank, the Federal Reserve operates under a dual mandate that promotes price stability and maximum sustainable employment.
+Consequently, the Fed must strike a careful balance.
+An economy without inflation often stagnates and produces weak job growth.
+In contrast, a fast-growing economy with abundant jobs frequently faces rising inflation.

-The FOMC, which is responsible for setting monetary policy in line with the Fed’s mandate, has established a 2% annual inflation target based on the personal consumption expenditures (PCE) price index.
-The PCE index represents a broad range of spending on goods and services, and tends to run below the more widely publicized consumer price index (CPI).
-The Committee’s policy is to allow PCE inflation to run moderately above 2% for some time in order to balance the periods when it runs below 2%.
+To manage this balance, the FOMC sets monetary policy in alignment with the Fed’s mandate.
+Specifically, the Committee established a 2% annual inflation target based on the personal consumption expenditures (PCE) price index.
+Moreover, the PCE index reflects a broad range of consumer spending on goods and services and typically runs lower than the more widely cited consumer price index (CPI).

 The Fed’s Toolbox